khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_SMU-LIT-Hackathon-2021.md

 ***
 After some discussion, the team opted to build an interactive chatbot using Amazon Web Service(AWS) Sumerian.
 We intended to differentiate our chatbot by giving it a 3D model and by having users speak to it and have it respond in kind.
 The idea was to simulate speaking to a psychiatrist, thus giving it a more personal touch and making it more effective.
 The solution is also available on demand, making it more convenient than normal psychiatrist.

+The solution was created using the following core technologies
+1. AWS Sumerian, to create the virtual therapist and environment
+2. AWS Polly, which turns text to speech
+3. AWS Lex, allows for building the response of the chatbot

 |![Programming chatbot](/assets/images/Hackathon-SMU_LIT-2021/AWS_Sumerian.png)|
 |<em>Programming the chatbot, background clearly visible</em>|